hanzhi713/image-collage-maker/README.md

 pip3 install itchat-uos
 ```

-Then, use `--dir` to specify the directory to store these images
+Then, use `--dir` to specify the directory to store the profile pictures of your WeChat friends.

 ```bash
 python3 extract_img.py --dir img
 ```

+#### Groupchat Members

 You can also download the group members' profiles images from a group chat